michellelclement/mykonos-recommended-MS2/README.md

 * Restaurants – Images from their social media pages or website
 * Ornos & Platis Gialos – Google Images (labelled for reuse with modification)
 * All other photos are my own
+* Apple products mockups for README doc by Vinay Mittal via [Graphic Burger](https://graphicburger.com/)
+* iPhone 6 Mockups for testing and README document obtained from Graphic Burger and created by [p-px](http://p-px.com)

 ## Acknowledgements
 Google Maps Custom Icons: I used [Maps Icons Collection](https://mapicons.mapsmarker.com) for the custom markers on the map.
 The website allowed me to customise the markers to my own colourway before implementing on the website.